huggingface/peft/docs/source/developer_guides/torch_compile.md

 > [!TIP]
 > Unless indicated otherwise, the default `torch.compile` settings were used.

+## Training and inference

-## Features that work with `torch.compile`
+### Features that work with `torch.compile`

 These features work with `torch.compile`.
 Everything listed below was tested with a causal LM:

-### Training and inference

-- Training with `Trainer` from 🤗 transformers.
+- Training with `Trainer` from 🤗 transformers
-- Training with a custom PyTorch loop.
+- Training with a custom PyTorch loop
 - Inference
 - Generation

-The following adapters were tested:
+The following adapters were tested successfully:

 - AdaLoRA
 - BOFT